Dearborn Public Library

 February, 2021

 The Dearborn Public Library began to slowly re-open to the public on February 16, 2021 starting with both the Henry Ford Centennial Library and the Esper Branch Library with limited hours.
-Curbside Pick-Up was still an option for patrons.
-Bryant Branch Library offered Curbside Pick-Up only.
+Bryant Branch Library remained curbside only.

 July, 2021